• Skip to primary navigation

 Lay spaghetti squash rings on a kitchen towel and sprinkle with kosher salt to draw out the moisture.
 Leave these to sit for 15-20 minutes, then use a paper towel to brush off the salt and water that has accumulated before roasting.

-While the squash sits, start the vegan bolognese sauce.
+While the squash sits to sweat, you can make the sauce.
 Gather your ingredients and chop all veggies.
 Dice the onion, shred the carrot and cut celery into small dice.
 Mince garlic or use a microplane to zest it.
 Mushrooms should be diced small.
 Finely chop the walnuts, or use a spice grinder to make this job easier.

 Cast iron skillet with diced onions, celery and shredded carrots.